eliashezron/ExpertSolidityBootCamp/courseIntroduction/README.md

 3. Where is the full ethereum state held?

-- State data (together with account balances, contract code and account nonce) is stored by every Ethereum client (or Ethereum node)
+- State data (together with account balances, contract code and account nonce) is stored by every Ethereum client (or Ethereum node).
   Read More [here](https://www.reddit.com/r/ethereum/comments/3k4h3w/basic_questions_about_the_ethereum_evm_and_state/)
-- the root hash of a specialized kind of Merkle tree which stores the entire state of the system: all account balances, contract storage, contract code and account nonces are store in the state root
+- the root hash of a specialized kind of Merkle tree which stores the entire state of the system: all account balances, contract storage, contract code and account nonces are store in the state root.
   Read More [here](https://blog.ethereum.org/2015/06/26/state-tree-pruning)

 4. What is a relay attack?
 Which 2 pieces of information can prevent it?